Me and how it works and what I do

 I am currently lost in copper boats and dreams, it is a serious gentle dream of ancient moons and wishes, it came out of working with the enamelling I used to do.
 I was trying to make bases and boats for the creatures to keep them unique from other felting that is springing up.
 I refound my love of copper work after years of neglect and I am exploring new techniques too which is rather exciting.
 There are stories brewing and new ideas and creatures to go with the boats and leaves.
 The sycamore seeds were for the boats but I had so many requests for pendants that I am now starting to make a few each month.
 I am collecting treasure when on my walks and making moulds of them to cast with copper.
 Seeds, feathers, leaves, they will change as the earth turns and the seasons move through the year.
 I am loving the extra connection with nature.

 I have an idea to do with moons, the wolf moon, hare moon, old myth and new myth, folklore, kind of what I was talking about at the book launch, something in tune with the Lightbringers.
 I am hoping to work on collections linked to the full moons.
-There will be felted creatures, copper moon boats and pendants and other related pieces, some in wool, some in copper and maybe some other natural materials too.
+There will be felted creatures, copper moon boats and charms and other related pieces, some in wool, some in copper and maybe some other natural materials too.
 I am enjoying my new dreaming and hope that you will join me on this journey.
 There will still be norty weasels and the like and there will be more books being written too but I am excited to try a slightly new path for a while combining the creatures and copper.
-It takes time to dream new dreams that come from the soul so I will be putting up small pieces for now to keep the wolf from the door and then the first collection will launch to coincide with the equinox in September.
+It takes time to dream new dreams that come from the soul but they will come when the time is right.

 Take my hand and walk with me for a while, we shall dream beautiful ancient dreams... there is a new story brewing too to link to the moons and the Lake of Dreams...